NRD-Tech/nrdtech-python-aws-lambda/README.md

   * Create a new repository
 * Fill in your repository name, description, and public/private setting
 * Clone your newly created repository
-* Update the License to
+* If you want to change the license to be proprietary follow these instructions: [Go to Proprietary Licensing Section](#how-to-use-this-template-for-a-proprietary-project)

 ## Clone and Clean the template (if NOT using GitHub)
 ```